Meet Heather Exley, Owner https://playground-markings-direct.co.ukof Sky Soup Art Center at 203 Bala Avenue.

 A graduate of Rosemont College with a focus in both psychology & elementary education,

 Heather is the mom to two boys, three cats, and four chickens.
+As a tip on handling that many pets, she recommend to check here for the best cat litter.

 What are 3 words to describe Sky Soup Art Center?